 The instrumentation used to collect network data during runs of the experiments consists of two monitoring programs.
 One monitor is on the router interface where we are examining the effects of queue algorithms.
 It calculates a mean and variance of the queue size sampled every 3 milliseconds.
 The maximum and minimum queue size seen in any sample is also collected.
 These statistics are logged every 100 milliseconds along with more general information about the number of transmitted and dropped packets.
-The second monitoring program runs on a separate machine connected to the hubs forming the links between the routers (see Figure 2).
-Using a modified version of the tcpdump utility, the machine collects the TCP/IP headers in each frame traversing the links and processes these to produce a log of link throughput over each specified time interval (typically one second).
+A monitoring machine is connected to the hubs forming the links between the routers.
+It collects (using a modified version of the tcpdump utility) the TCP/IP headers in each frame traversing the links and processes these to produce a log of link throughput over each specified time interval (typically one second).
 End-to-end performance measures such as response times are measured on the end-systems as described below.